RedLordezh7Venom/WebScrape_RAG/README.md

 # WebScrape_RAG
-Web scraping with rags and LLMs
+Web scraping with RAG and LLMs

 Using RAG for better retrieval of scraped data and putting it into specified format The goal: